A Letter From The Head

 This is possible because Burroughs is a close community.
 It’s a place where people are known.
 Every student has a grade-level principal, a school counselor, and an individual advisor.
 And this is on top of five core teachers, three or four elective teachers, several coaches, and faculty members with whom they have a family-style lunch.

 Our teachers respect our students as individuals.
 They do not expect—or want—our students to follow pre-set paths or achieve specific goals.
 Instead, their common mission is to help our students discover and develop their own strengths and passions in any number of different ways.
+We believe all students benefit from a school community that is intentionally diverse and inclusive.
+The range of experiences, perspectives and backgrounds brought to the community enriches learning at Burroughs and prepares our students for a global society.

 Our faculty average more than 19 years teaching experience, and 75% of them hold advanced degrees.
 They love their subjects, and they love teaching.
 The school supports them by guaranteeing small class size, providing state-of-the-art classrooms and athletic facilities, and granting a significant degree of independence with the expectation of high standards.